-Notifications can be triggered in three ways: directly through the APIs, via callbacks (i.e., part of a form submission), or as scheduled background tasks.
-PlatformOS has three types of notifications available:
+Events are essentially triggered callbacks (code that is executed after something happens).
+They can be triggered in three ways: directly through the APIs, via callbacks (i.e., part of a form submission), or as scheduled background tasks.
+PlatformOS currently has three types of events available:

 Sendgrid is the default email delivery service for pOS, though they will be making it possible to hook up any service for this.

 SMS notifications are sent via Twilio, another integrated service provider.